andreymartynenko98/AutoValue_Car_Price_Prediction_ML/README.md

   - **Concept #2 (Feature encoding & scaling for mixed numeric/categorical data).**
   - **Concept #3 (Evaluation with regression metrics beyond R²—MAE, RMSE, MedAE).**

-> Replace the placeholders above with the specifics of your chosen car dataset and final chosen models.

 ---